We’re focussing on analogue pursuits for a while, to discover some more offline activities.

 I sometimes forget how rich conversation-based learning can be – but this theme reminded me!

 For more themes we’ve explored, see posts and tags below.
-For a note about how I choose suitable resources for my son, see the Contact page.
+For a note about how I choose suitable resources for my son, see the About This Blog page.

 Dragons have been a fascination in our house for a long time (the Dragonology book below is a favourite):